CloudSense-SPT/spt-ui-dev-task/readme.md

 Build an app (preferably single page) that will load data from the server and render it as per the [design reference](/assets/design_reference.jpg).
 The mock-up should replicate the visuals of the design reference as closely as possible, and feature any functionality that you may be able to infer from it.

 Your choice of technologies / solutions will not factor into any evaluation of your work, and you are free to use anything you like except jQuery\*.
-We recommend using whatever you're most comfortable with, as it is the quality of you work and not your choice of solution that we will be reviewing.
+We recommend using whatever you're most comfortable with, as it is the quality of your work and not your choice of solution that we will be reviewing.

 #### Structure and Layout Overview